ronituohino/discord-price-tracker/docs/production.md

 To set up a new Discord bot and set the `DISCORD_BOT_SECRET`, follow [these](./discord_bot.md) instructions.

+Copy `DISCORD_CHANNEL_ID` by right-clicking a Discord channel the bot should post updates on.

 Make sure `<postgres password>` fields match in the file.

 ```
 DISCORD_BOT_SECRET="..."
+DISCORD_CHANNEL_ID="..."
 DATABASE_URL="postgresql://postgres:<postgres password>@price-tracker-db:5432/"
 POSTGRES_PASSWORD="<postgres password>"
 DOCKER_PASSWORD="<docker user password>"